10 Best Kubernetes Monitoring Tools in 2024

 Sensu Web

 Sensu Go offers a service health and telemetry solution for multi-cloud monitoring.
-It allows you to understand how your servers, containers, services, apps, and devices operate and co-operate across both public and private clouds.
+It allows you to understand how your servers, containers, services, apps, and devices operate and cooperate across both public and private clouds.

 Sensu Go is often running side-by-side with Prometheus.
 However, it is not necessary.
-It offers you an option to run custom scripts and plugins, collect metrics about resources usage, monitor and manage cloud endpoints or deploy a monitoring solution without coding, thanks to pre-defined templates.
+It offers you an option to run custom scripts and plugins, collect metrics about resource usage, monitor and manage cloud endpoints or deploy a monitoring solution without coding, thanks to pre-defined templates.

 Main benefits of Sensu Go: